jopiiyan/Virtual-Paddock-Engineer/EVALUATION.md

 **Reading (and it corroborates the retrieval story):** the **baseline has the best `context_precision` (0.513) and `context_recall` (0.794)**: dense-only keeps the top-k cleanest.
-Hybrid and reranking both *lower* precision (0.42 / 0.40), because BM25 and the out-of-domain cross-encoder pull less-relevant chunks into the context, exactly the mechanism the retrieval metrics show in D7/D9.
+Hybrid and reranking both *lower* precision (0.42 / 0.40), because BM25 and the out-of-domain cross-encoder pull less-relevant chunks into the context.
 Reranking (k=10) buys the best `faithfulness` (0.733) by trading precision. **No config's answer quality clearly beats the baseline**: the same honest headline as the ranking metrics, now confirmed by an independent judge.